arnav-s1ngh/Introduction-to-Robotics/readme.md

 Assignment-2: Implement a Pure Pursuit Controller on a Unicycle Robot to track the unit circle centered at origin.

-Assignment-3: Implement a Robot Controller in ROS and Gazebo to closely emulate the motion in Assignment-2.
-My code doesn't perfectly accomplish this.
+Assignment-3: Implement a Feedback Controller in ROS and Gazebo.

 Hardware Project: Build a Line Follower capable of tracking linear, sinusoidal and circular paths.